ericdraken/docker-http-echo/README.md

-Note: forked from `mendhak/docker-http-https-echo` - this version does not support https.
+**Note: forked from `mendhak/docker-http-https-echo`.
+This version does not support https and uses port 8080.**

 Docker image which echoes various HTTP request properties back to client, as well as in docker logs.